 The SMB Area of Focus offers a unique pedagogical model as a "crossroads" for spiritual leaders and thinkers from around the globe.
-SMB prioritizes experiential learning interfaced with science, insights from world traditions and diverse spiritual practices.
-This pedagogical model was designed by Dr. Lisa Miller based upon twenty years of teaching spirituality in psychology at Teachers College, Columbia University.
-Originally offered in the late 1990s as a single class, SMB has grown to house the first Ivy League graduate degree program focused on spirituality and psychology!
+SMB prioritizes experiential learning interfaced with science, insights from world traditions, and diverse spiritual practices.
+Dr. Lisa Miller designed this model based on twenty years of teaching spirituality in psychology at Teachers College, Columbia University.
+Initially offered in the late 1990s as a single class, SMB has grown to house the first Ivy League graduate degree program focused on spirituality and psychology!

 The SMB pedagogical model consists of three integral components: Cohort, Coursework, and Journeying.
-The SMB Area of Focus is centered on the Cohort.
 Students enter and complete the SMB Area of Focus with their incoming Cohort within the academic year.
-Along with SMB Coursework during the year, the Journey component works to integrate academic knowledge with personal experience to illuminate a professional path.
-The Cohort is integral to peer collaboration, Coursework and Journeying.
+Along with the SMB Coursework during the year, the Journey component integrates academic knowledge with personal experience to illuminate a professional path.
+The Cohort is integral to peer collaboration, Coursework, and Journeying.
 By the concluding SMB Spring Ceremony, students have clarified and expanded their vision to contribute to society through spirituality.